The London Distillery Company: Administration

 In January 2020 the company appointed Geoffrey Martin & Co as administrators.

 On 17 January 2020, the British Honey Company (BHC) announced to TLDC shareholders that, following discussions with administrators to purchase some TLDC assets, it had taken over the distillery operations.
 The BHC founders then incorporated a new business on 20 January 2020 as The London Distillery Company (BHC) Ltd.

+2025 revival

+In January 2025, the company was revived by new owners Gleann Mor Spirits.

 Production

 Fermentation

 For single malt whisky and rye, TLDC uses two 2,200 litre stainless steel fermenters from Christian CARL.

 TLDC uses organic grains and traditional London yeast varieties such as Whitbread B and Young's which are propagated as a liquid yeast slurry by Surebrew.
 Both were used for early-stage fermentation trails by Rook in December 2013.

 Rum production began in early 2017 and used 600ltr ex-wine barrels converted to fermentation vessels by company founder Darren Rook.
 TLDC uses fresh organic sugar cane juice blended with dissolved organic rapadura sugar from Costa Rica and a combination of wild yeast and ale yeast.
 During initial trials, Rook created a dunder pit using British fruits and pot ale.